ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 As we noted earlier, there are other approaches.
 Feel free to learn or use them instead if they help you.
 The Software Engineering Institute (SEI) has even written some analyses of the various approaches, including their pros and cons ([Shevchenko, 2018](https://insights.sei.cmu.edu/sei_blog/2018/12/threat-modeling-12-available-methods.html)).
 Microsoft has also written some material on [threat modeling](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling).

-Threat modeling is overkill if you do not have significant security threats, and threat modeling does not guarantee you will find all the problems.
+Threat modeling may be overkill if you do not have significant security threats, and threat modeling does not guarantee you will find all the problems.
 That said, if you have significant security threats, threat modeling using approaches like STRIDE can provide a relatively simple way to think through key questions before you invest a lot of time.

+🔔 Failing to apply threat modeling is considered part of 2021 OWASP Top 10 #4, insecure design.

 ### Quiz 2.2